ssvlabs/ssv-spec/p2p/SPEC.md

 As invalid messages might pass this light validation, signing policy of pubsub is turned on to ensure integrity of message senders.

-In the future the plan is to run a more complete validation and avoid signing/verification in the pubsub router level.
+**NOTE** In the future the plan is to run full validation pipeline and avoid signing/verification in the pubsub router level.
 Overall that should ease up on the node's resource consumption.

 #### Subscription Filter